Updated March 13, 2018

-A Protection Group is set of servers and hard disks grouped by SafeHaven that failover, failback, and rollback together to the same instant in time and are shutdown and brought-up according to a prescribed recovery plan.
+A Protection Group is a set of servers and hard disks grouped by SafeHaven that failover and failback, together to the same instant in time and are shutdown and brought-up according to a prescribed recovery plan.
 Each Protection Group corresponds to a distinct set of servers and hard disks replicated to a remote site by a parent SRN.
 When protecting a multi-tiered application, administrators should provision a Protection Group that includes the set of all servers and hard disks that participate in the multi-tiered application.
 SafeHaven is set up to allow the applicable systems to recover via a remote data center with mutually consistent data images as they were at specific instances in time.

 SafeHaven checkpoints correspond to LUN-level Copy on Write snapshots and are block-consistent representations of a Protection Group at an instant in time.
-For many users, CenturyLink recommends that the storage allocated to the checkpoints be approximately thirty percent (30%) of the storage allocated to the Protection Group itself.

 The Service provides the ability to create complex network topologies to securely segment application tiers or entire systems.
 Using the Control portal, customer can provision private VLANs and delete unused ones.
 Each customer gets an initial private VLAN to use, and can add more VLANs (for a fee) up to a total of 3 VLANs per account.

 The Service provides optional external IP addresses (for a fee).
 Customers can use Public IP addresses provided by the Service through Network Address Translation (NAT).